jboss-switchyard/learning/summit2014/lab3/sla/monitor/Readme.txt

 Service Level Agreement - Monitor
 =================================

-Provides an example of a RESTful service that internally accesses the Active Collection mechanism to obtain service response time and situation information.
+This quickstart provides an example of a RESTful service that internally accesses the Active Collection mechanism to obtain service response time and situation information.

-You must also deploy the Home Loan Application and Information Processor, as well as the SLA Event Processor Network.
+For this quickstart to function correctly, you must also deploy the Order Management Application and Information Processor, as well as the SLA Event Processor Network.

 To deploy the quickstart, after the server has been started, run: